Afraid of demanding too much from your horse?

 As you probably know from your experience with horses – this is just not realistic without significant training.
 Horses have a mind of their own that doesn’t always align with what we’re asking them to do.
 Plus you need to work on liberty training and natural horsemanship to do those things!

 I would often find it hard to be firm in situations where my horse wouldn’t want to do what I wanted him to do.
 I was torn between being firm about my request and granting the horse’s request.
+And it was then I heard that voice in my head: are you demanding too much from your horse?

 I remember when I started implementing trotting circles repetitively to work on bend and good rhythm in the trot.
 I would sometimes do 5-10 circles in a row.
 The first horse I did this with was quite a hot horse – emotionally he was always just ready to go.